 - and, I love this, it's something that I have always done, she kept a button box, where she stored any buttons from clothes which had had their day.
 She often changed the buttons on chain store clothes, which made them look less cheap

-Her shoes & bags lasted her for years.
-She wore the same jewellery everyday.
+- she wore the same jewellery everyday.
 She even recommended buying a knock-off version of her Cartier watch, with a black leather strap.
-She felt that jewellery should be personal, & suggested to either buy costume, or save up your money to buy a few things to last for ever.
-At the time of writing her book , she was still wearing a shirt that was 17 years old, about 5 times a year, some of her skirts were 5 years old, & she had kept a small pouchette purse from when she was 13, & still used it.
+She felt that jewellery should be personal, and suggested to either buy costume, or save up your money to buy a few things to last for ever

-When she was younger, & poor, she dyed all her clothes black, which she later felt had been a gloomy look.
-(Sophia Loren had done this too in her young, very poor days) A friend & I used to have an annual dye session of turquoise & purple clothes to keep their colour, & for many years I would dye my "blacks" in the washing machine to refresh them.
-Leslie also recommended dyeing all your whites with dylon white when their colour wasn't looking too good.
+When she was younger, and poor, she dyed all her clothes black, which she later felt had been a gloomy look.
+(Sophia Loren had done this too in her young, very poor days) A friend and I used to have an annual dye session of turquoise and purple clothes to keep their colour, and for many years I would dye my "blacks" in the washing machine to refresh them.
+Leslie also recommended dyeing all your whites with Dylon white when their colour wasn't looking too good.
 You can't dye all fabrics, that's for sure, but sometimes a bit of dye can really perk things up.

-The point is, you could read a book like this & follow all the suggestions with expensive belongings, or you skip those, follow the advice but you could be prudent with your money, and go the cheaper way.
-Either way, you would still look great, & have style.
+The point is, you could read a book like this and follow all the suggestions with expensive belongings, or you skip those, follow the advice but you could be prudent with your money, and go the cheaper way.
+Either way, you would still look great, and have style.